Michael Opens Early in IMAX With Tickets on Sale Now

 The story of “King of Pop” Michael Jackson.
 From his childhood as the star of the Jackson 5, through times of abuse by his father Joe Jackson, to breaking away and making the hit album Thriller and claiming his independence as a solo artist.

-Michael will give audiences an in-depth portrayal of the complicated man who became the King of Pop.
-It will bring to life Jackson’s most iconic performances as it gives an informed insight into the entertainer’s artistic process and personal life.
+“Michael” gives audiences an in-depth portrayal of the complicated man who became the King of Pop.
+It brings to life Jackson’s most iconic performances as it gives an informed insight into the entertainer’s artistic process and personal life.
 MICHAEL JACKSON’s legacy and global reach as a recording artist, musician, and dancer is indisputable.
 He is the biggest-selling artist of all time, the most awarded entertainer of all time, and the artist behind the biggest-selling album of all time.
-Today, in 2024, his music still remains as relevant as it ever was.
+Today, his music still remains as relevant as it ever was.

 Are you planning to catch Michael early in IMAX?
 Do you think the big-screen format is the right way to tell Michael Jackson’s story?
 Which performance are you most hoping to see brought to life?
 Share your thoughts in the comments or @me.